McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 # Contribution

 The Product Management Team took over the definition of the problem and the strategy put into context.

-We worked closely with the Data Teams to communicate and adjust the strategy of the project, and with the business analyst to interpret the insights with regard to the problem statement.
+We worked closely with the Data Teams to communicate and adjust the strategy of the project, and with the Business Analyst to interpret the insights with regard to the problem statement.
+Feedbacks loops and efficient communication were the key to deliver a coherent and insightful project.

 In addition, the Product Team came up with a structured outline for the group and defined the visual chart for the presentation.